Suggester/Documentation/staff/block.md

 Use `.block [user] (duration)` in any channel the bot can read and send messages in.

 ### Arguments
-`user`: The user you want to block

-?> You can use usernames, IDs and mentions.
+`user`: The user you want to block, you can use usernames, IDs and mentions.

-`duration`: The duration you want to block the user for (optional)
+`duration`: The duration you want to block the user for (optional, permanent if not provided)

 ### Duration & Examples
 See the table below for more information on how to format durations